royitaqi/HollowKnight.GodhomeWinLossTracker/README.md

 ## Stats tracking

-The mod automatically tracks your boss fight results, be it in Hall of Gods or pantheons.
+The mod automatically tracks your boss fights' win/loss info and hits into, be it in Hall of Gods or pantheons.

 In Hall of Gods, different boss variants (dream version or different forms) are tracked separately.
 For the same boss variant/form, if it has different arenas for Attuned and Ascended/Radiant, they are tracked separately, too.
 Stats are displayed in the "Challenge" menu.